 Today, Tristan is classified as a United Kingdom Overseas Territory, and all of its residents are British citizens.
 The residents of Tristan da Cunha, who live in the settlement of Edinburgh, share just eight surnames [source: Weaver].
 Tristan houses a school, hospital, post office, museum, cafe, pub, craft shop, village hall and swimming pool.
 The island is financially self-supporting, and residents earn most of their income from fishing and, oddly, the sale of postage stamps.
 An optician and dentist are sent from the United Kingdom once a year.
 While there's no airport on Tristan, cruise ships occasionally visit the island, and crawfish trawlers from Cape Town come to the island about six times per year [source: The Commonwealth].

-For more information on travel and interesting spots around our planet, visit the links on the next page.
+For more information on travel and interesting spots around our planet, visit the links below.